 Bachelor of Arts with Honours

 The Bachelor of Arts with Honours is for high-achieving Bachelor of Arts students (or from equivalent degrees) who can select from a wide range of subjects in the humanities and social sciences.
 Participants typically undertake a personalised study programme which will include a research component as well as taught electives.

 For more information about why students should consider studying a postgraduate Arts programme at UC, see the Postgraduate Prospectus.

-Candidates must have qualified for a bachelor's degree and satisfied the prerequisites for the subject concerned.
-Prerequisites vary between departments, but normally good grades in 300-level courses in the subject concerned are required.
+Students must have qualified for a bachelor's degree, and satisfied the prerequisites for the major subject concerned.
+Prerequisites vary between departments, but normally good grades in 300-level courses in the subject is required.

 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The Bachelor of Arts with Honours comprises three to nine courses, one of which must be a research course.